Top three nutraceuticals for cortisol management

 - Blend all ingredients together

 This herbal adaptogen is a particularly powerful stress buster.
-The beauty of ashwagandha is that it is a modulator as it reduces cortisol levels that are too high and raises cortisol levels that are too low.
+The beauty of ashwagandha is that it is a modulator.
+As such, it reduces cortisol levels that are too high.
+Conversely, it raises cortisol levels that are too low.

-Ashwagandha is used in many different healing modalities, including traditional Chinese medicine and Ayurveda.
+Ashwagandha is used in many different healing modalities.
+This includes traditional Chinese medicine and Ayurveda.

 Ashwagandha Stress Less Tea Recipe